Meet the current WRVK Staff!

 According to Charles and Bobbie, "Our mission statement for WRVK is to take it back in time a bit, while still serving its listening audience with local programming such as news/weather, school programs, sports, talk, and community activities to serve a wide range of age groups and to make it the BEST LITTLE RADIO STATION ANYWHERE."

-With improvements which have included an FCC-authorized transmitter power increase in 2006 from 500 watts to 1200 watts, the addition of four new computers, the WRVK Online website which includes broadcasting on the Internet, and by continuing to play a great variety of traditional country, rock, bluegrass, gospel and southern gospel, and the Sunday Morning Gatherin', we are beginning to realize this goal.
+With improvements which have included an FCC-authorized transmitter power increase in 2006 from 500 watts to 1200 watts, the addition of four new computers, and by continuing to play a great variety of traditional country, rock, bluegrass, gospel and southern gospel, and the Sunday Morning Gatherin', we are beginning to realize this goal.

 Click here to email our station owners!